 - To repay money borrowed to build or modernise your home

-Some residents pay service charges as part of their rent - this is to pay for services like caretakers and communal lighting.
+Some residents pay service charges as part of their rent – this is to pay for services such as caretakers and communal lighting.
 Your tenancy agreement will tell you if you pay a service charge.

 Rent and service charge feedback

-Please contact your Revenue Officer if you experience any problem with your rent or service charges.
+Please contact us if you experience any problem with your rent or service charges.

 Managing your tenancy and rent account